 - Improved search results – Google’s machine-learning algorithm keeps getting smarter, learning what job seekers are looking for and how to best provide it

 - Fewer IT resources – no need to develop this smart matching technology in-house

 According to the case studies on the Google for Jobs website, organizations have seen results that greatly improved their ability to fill roles.

-- Ask your developers to deploy the required Google tag schema yourself on each job post and submit them through the Google Index API.
+3. Ask your developers to deploy the required Google tag schema yourself on each job post and submit them through the Google Index API.
 Bear in mind that these are not SEO Meta tags.
 Building the jobs tags requires a deep understanding of HTML, JSON, and the Google Index API to create and code the tags.

 Google’s mission statement is “to organize the world’s information and make it universally accessible and useful,” and their new Google for Jobs service does exactly that for the recruiting and talent acquisition space.